 The B&B slash Casa Particular Villa Teresa is situated in a quiet area called La Vibora about a ten-minute drive away from Vedado and Havana Vieja.

 Coming through the gate and up the stairway towards the entrance of La Villa Teresa is like entering a secret temple.

-After checking in I take a stroll outside first, to check out the gardens (and the pool).
-The colonial villa facade is stunning, in a super-fresh light yellow and surrounded by large plants and greenery everywhere.
+The colonial villa facade is stunning, in a super-fresh light yellow, and surrounded by large plants and greenery everywhere.
 It really is the oasis I hoped for.

 Bed And Breakfast In Havana Is Not Like Anywhere Else

 The lobby is eclectic, at least, that is the best word I can find for it!